Former Yugoslav Republic of Macedonia country brief

 The former Yugoslav Republic of Macedonia declared its independence from the former Socialist Federal Republic of Yugoslavia (SFRY) on 17 September 1991.

-The June 2011 elections saw the centre-right Internal Macedonian Revolutionary Organisation – Democratic Party of Macedonia National Unity (VMRO-DPMNE) led by Prime Minister Nikola Gruevski returned to power with 56 seats.
+The June 2011 elections saw the centre-right Internal Macedonian Revolutionary Organisation – Democratic Party of Macedonia National Unity (VMRO-DPMNE) led by Prime Minister Nikola Gruevski remained in power with 56 seats.
 His two-party coalition with the Democratic Union for Integration (DUI), one of the country's two main ethnic Albanian parties, remains in place.
-The new Ministry was inaugurated on 28 July.
-The Government's priorities remain joining NATO and the EU and resolving the name issue with Greece.
+The new Ministry was inaugurated on 28 July 2011.

 In January 2001, tension between the ethnic Macedonian and ethnic Albanian communities led to a civil conflict between the hitherto unknown Albanian NLA (National Liberation Army) - which had strong ties with the Kosovo KLA/UCK (Kosovo Liberation Army / Ushtria Clirimtare E Kosoves) - and the former Yugoslav Republic of Macedonia security forces.
 The political crisis led to several outbreaks of armed fighting, particularly in the northwest, and the internal displacement of thousands of citizens.